Skip to main content

 Biography

-I began at Birkbeck in the summer of 2011, and from 2017 to 2020 was Head of Department.
-Before that, I taught for six years at the University of Missouri-St Louis.
+I began at Birkbeck in the summer of 2011.
+From 2017 to 2020 I was Head of the Department of Philosophy as was, and since 2024 I have been Subject Lead for Philosophy.
+Before Birkbeck, I taught for six years at the University of Missouri-St Louis.
 I received my PhD from the London School of Economics.
 Before switching to philosophy, I did graduate work in economics, receiving an MSc, and undergraduate work in mathematics and history.

 Away from academia, I have won money at tournaments in poker, pool, and foosball/table football.
 In my LSE days, I was captain of the University Challenge TV quiz team, reaching the grand final.
 More recently, I made my first ever hole-in-one in golf and also at last began to break 80.